-RANDALL partnered with KBR to assist with the commissioning process and the design-build for BSL 2 and BSL 3 laboratory spaces for the Research and Academic Center, owned by the University of Florida.
-This technical and specialized project was a LEED Platinum candidate.
-As part of the build-out, RANDALL assisted with Dadanco Chilled Beams.
-The BMS system obtained space pressurization requirements using Phoenix air valves.
-We installed custom air handling units and energy recovery ventilators.
-This was topped off with a 150-ton heat recovery chiller.
-This advanced project was completed within 24 months.
+RANDALL partnered with KBR to assist with the commissioning and design-build process for the University of Florida’s BSL2 and BSL3 laboratory spaces in the university’s Research and Academic Center.
+This project was recognized as a LEED Platinum candidate.
+As part of the construction, RANDALL integrated Dadanco Chilled Beams, and installed custom air handling units and energy recovery ventilators, which were later topped off with a 150-ton heat recovery chiller.
+The project described above was completed in a 24-month time frame.

-The new STEAM (Science, Technology, Engineering, Arts and Math) school, Tohopekaliga (Toho) High, opened in 2018 to much excitement and anticipation.
-This innovative new prototype includes state-of-the-art classrooms, large testing facilities, gymnasium, an active-learning media center and several other buildings able to accommodate up to 3,000 students.
-RANDALL Tilt Structures was on-site to establish the concrete foundations for the various buildings, pouring concrete for the slab on grade and address all the mission-critical details that the process entails.
+The new STEAM (Science, Technology, Engineering, Arts and Math) school, Tohopekaliga High (Toho), opened in 2018 after much anticipation.
+This innovative project consisted of modern, state-of-the-art classrooms, large testing facilities, a sizable gymnasium, an active learning media center and many other buildings to accommodate and educate 3,000 students at Toho.
+RANDALL Tilt Structures was on-site to develop concrete foundations for the multiple buildings.

 Toho’s outdoor learning facilities and classrooms distinguish it from other learning environments.
 To accomplish this, RANDALL Tilt Structures collaborated closely with the architect and general contractor to ensure that everything was completed properly, just as it was designed.
 RANDALL’s attention to detail and professionalism ensured that the project was finished within the 12 month timeframe, within budget and with awe-inspiring execution.